-"Oh, shit," he said.
+118 "Oh, shit," he said.

 "Goddamn it," I said, "keep the fucking editorial to yourself.
 Can you reach it or not?"
 I heard him grunt as he pulled himself up in the tube, then felt his hand groping up my calf.
 Soon, his chest was crushing my calves into the tube's floor and his hand was pawing around my ass.

 "I can reach it," he said.
-I could tell from his tone that he wasn't too happy about my snapping at him, but I was too wrapped up to consider an apology, despite what must be happening to my Whuffie as Dan did his slow burn.
+I could tell from his tone that he wasn't too happy about my snapping at him, "Can you reach my back pocket?" but I was too wrapped up to consider an apology, despite what must be happening to my Whuffie as Dan did his slow burn.

-He fumbled the gun-a narrow cylinder as long as my palm-out of my pocket.
+He fumbled the gun - a narrow cylinder as long as my palm - out of my pocket.
 "Now what?" he said.
 "Can you pass it up?"
 I asked.

 Dan crawled higher, overtop of me, but stuck fast when his ribcage met my glutes.
 "I can't get any further," he said.
 "Fine," I said.
-"You'll have to fire it, then. " I held my breath.
+"You'll have to fire it, then."
+I held my breath.
 Would he do it?
 It was one thing to be my accomplice, another to be the author of the destruction.
 "Aw, Jules," he said.

 "A simple yes or no, Dan.
 That's all I want to hear from you."
-I was boiling with anger-at myself, at Dan, at Debra, at the whole goddamn thing.
+I was boiling with anger - at myself, at Dan, at Debra, at the whole goddamn thing.
 "Fine," he said.
 "Good.
+Dial it "Good.
 Dial it up to max dispersion and point it straight up."

-I heard him release the catch, felt a staticky crackle in the air, and then it was done.
-The gun was a one-shot, something I'd confiscated from a mischievous guest a decade before, when they'd had a brief vogue.

-"Hang on to it," I said.
+I heard him release the catch, felt a staticky crackl in the air, and then it was done.
+The gun was a oneshot, something I'd confiscated from a mischievous guest a decade before, when they'd had a brief vogue "Hang on to it," I said.
 I had no intention of leaving such a damning bit of evidence behind.
 I resumed my bellycrawl forward to the next service hatch, near the parking lot, where I'd stashed an identical change of clothes for both of us.

-We made it back just as the demo was getting underway.
-Debra's adhocs were ranged around the mezzanine inside the Hall of Presidents, a collection of influential castmembers from other ad-hocs filling the preshow area to capacity.
+120 underway.
+Debra's ad-hocs were ranged around the mezzanine inside the Hall of Presidents, a collection of influential castmembers from other ad-hocs filling the pre-show area to capacity.
 Dan and I filed in just as Tim was stringing the velvet rope up behind the crowd.
 He gave me a genuine smile and shook my hand, and I smiled back, full of good feelings now that I knew that he was going down in flames.
 I found Lil and slipped my hand into hers as we filed into the auditorium, which had the new-car smell of rug shampoo and fresh electronics.
 We took our seats and I bounced my leg nervously, compulsively, while Debra, dressed in Lincoln's coat and stovepipe, delivered a short speech.
 There was some kind of broadcast rig mounted over the stage now, something to allow them to beam us all their app in one humongous burst.

-Debra finished up and stepped off the stage to a polite round of applause, and they started the demo.
+Debra finished up and stepped off the stage to a polite round of applause, and they started the demo. mouth lolling open, her breath coming in short huffs.

-Nothing happened.
-I tried to keep the shit-eating grin off my face as nothing happened.
-No tone in my cochlea indicating a new file in my public directory, no rush of sensation, nothing.
-I turned to Lil to make some snotty remark, but her eyes were closed, her mouth lolling open, her breath coming in short huffs.
 Down the row, every castmember was in the same attitude of deep, mind-blown concentration.
 I pulled up a diagnostic HUD.
 Nothing.
 No diagnostics.
 No HUD.
-I cold-rebooted.

-Nothing.
+I cold-reboot Offline, I filed out of the Hall of Presidents.
+Of- Nothing.